albannahasan/reverse-auction/README.md

 - Server-Side Rendering with React and Next.js
 - Frontend styled with Tailwind CSS and Emotion Styled Components
 - Automated testing suites for each microservice
-- Load-balancing for optimized performance and reliability
+- API Gateway handling routing and load balancing for optimized performance and reliability
+- Service Registry with eureka
 ## Local Development
 ### Clone the Repository locally
 ```